kingsdigitallab/kolo-django/README.md

 ## DISCLAIMER

-<b>Disclaimer</b>: this is an incomplete project demo for the front-end for the
+<b>Disclaimer</b>: this is an incomplete project demo put together only for
-exclusive purpose of a workshop.
+running a workshop.
 It is not a recommended solution, just a support material for explaining the way you could build your front-end app.

 ## Project set up